justas-b1/Synthetic_data/README.md

 # Synthetic_data

+### Dilution

+the action of making a liquid more dilute.
+"the milk factor is greatly reduced by dilution" the action of making something weaker in force, content, or value.
+"he is resisting any dilution of dogma"

 ### Intelligent Data Orchestration for Reasoning - helps train better-reasoning large language models using orchestrated training data.

 Generates synthetic training data that resembles real-world reasoning tasks.
 The data is orchestrated and refined to capture complex reasoning patterns and task structure, helping models cross challenging reasoning domains.
 This helps train large language models with stronger reasoning capabilities.
 As a result, models generalize better across reasoning-intensive tasks.